Author: Iqbal Khan

 }

-The above code loads an Order object from the database and both Customer and Product objects are automatically loaded with it because the Order object has a many-to-one relationship with them.
-The application then adds Customer and Product objects to the cache and then adds the Order object to the cache but with a dependency on both Customer and Product objects.
-This way, if any of these Customer or Product objects are updated or removed in the cache, the Order object is automatically removed from the cache to preserve data integrity.
+The code above loads an Order object from the database, while both the Customer and Product objects load automatically because the Order object has a many-to-one relationship with them.
+The application adds the Customer and Product objects to the cache first, followed by the Order object, which is set to depend on both.
+This way, if any of these objects are updated or removed in the cache, the Order object is automatically removed from the cache to preserve data integrity.
 The application does not have to keep track of this relationship.

-Whenever you have fetched an object from the cache that also has a one-to-many relationship with another object, your persistence code may load both the primary object and a collection of all its one-to-many related objects.
-However, it is not always required to load the related objects because the application may not need them at this time.
-If your persistence code has loaded the related objects then you need to handle them in the cache.
-Please note that the related objects are all kept in one collection and this introduces issues of its own that are discussed below.
+Whenever you have fetched an object from the cache that also has a one-to-many relationship with another object, your source code may load both the primary object and a collection of all the related objects.
+However, it is not always necessary to load the related objects as the application may not need them at this time.
+Although if it does load the related objects, the fact that they are in a collection introduces further issues as discussed below:

 static void Main(string[] args)